Version effective from: 2 April 2020

 29.1 You do not have the right to assign or otherwise transfer to any other party your rights or obligations under this Agreement.

-29.2 We may assign our rights and obligations under this Agreement at any time, and will send you notice through you Dashboard and/or email of any such assignment prior to its taking effect.
+29.2 We may assign our rights and obligations under this Agreement at any time, and will send you notice through your Online Account, by letter and/or email of any such assignment prior to its taking effect.

 30. ENTIRE AGREEMENT